Bursaries and scholarships

 NTU Opportunity Bursary

-The NTU Opportunity Bursary is an annual award designed to support students to engage in extra-curricular activities that may otherwise not be available to them and will help improve their outcomes at university.
-The bursary of £170 (for the 2024/25 academic year) will be awarded to eligible students in January of each year of their studies.
+The NTU Opportunity Bursary is an annual award designed to help students engage in extra-curricular activities that may otherwise not be available to them.
+This bursary of £170 will be awarded to eligible students in January of each year of their studies.

 Full terms and conditions can be found on the bursary terms and conditions webpage.